saber-solooki/redisbeater/docs/design.rst

 ~~~~~~~~~~~
 To support non-UTC timezones it's useful to be able to reason about which values are localized and which are always UTC.

-Regardless, of what timezone is used, the ```redbeat_key_prefix:schedule``` sorted set is sorted by the UNIX timestamp, of time since the UNIX epoch in UTC.
+Regardless, of what timezone is used, the ```redisbeater_key_prefix:schedule``` sorted set is sorted by the UNIX timestamp, of time since the UNIX epoch in UTC.

 Every task schedule maybe created with a timezone independent of the host timezone.
 As a result most datetime objects need to be timezone aware.